 For the past 15-years we have each owned 2 bikes (total of 4).
 We both have road bikes for tooling around the streets of Kansas City and cruising at a faster pace.

-We also both owned hybrid bikes which are ideal for slower paced rides on local bike paths or peddling down to the local farmer’s market on Saturday morning.
+We also both owned a hybrid bike which are ideal for slower paced rides on local bike paths or peddling down to the local farmer’s market on Saturday morning.

 Sounds like a perfect situation, right?